-To accept payments, have customers hold their iPhone or Apple Watch near the reader until four green lights appear and a chime sounds.
+To accept payments, have customers hold their iPhone, iPad or Apple Watch near the reader until four green lights appear and a chime sounds.
 When you see the check mark on your screen, the transaction is complete.

 How do I train my staff to use Apple Pay?